 When you go out hunting for shark teeth you never really know what you’ll find.
 This Great White tooth was found in Amelia Island, near Fort Clinch.
 Keep your eyes open and your sifter ready, you never know what treasures await on the First Coast.

-Shannon Beckham is a former Special Education teacher, turned stay at home mom that doesn’t spend a lot of time staying at home.
+Shannon is a former Special Education teacher, turned stay at home mom that doesn’t spend a lot of time staying at home.
 Mom to Cole & Kiley, she loves cheering on the Gators, early morning visits to the beach and traveling with her family.
-She blogs about her adventures at The Beckham Project and host a monthly podcast, Jacksonville Momcast.
+She blogs about her family travel adventures at The Beckham Project and hosts the podcast, Jacksonville Momcast, where she chats with Jacksonville moms about motherhood and more in the 904.